codeforpdx/dwellingly-app/contributing.md

 > We appreciate any and all help with this Volunteer based project, and may check in on issues that are assigned to individuals that have not been updated in some time.

+## Adding user notifications

+If the issue you're addressing requires adding a notification to the user (success, error, etc.), you can import the "Toast" function we've set-up.

+ 1. Import "toast.js" from "./src/utils/toast.js".
+Depending on which file you're working on, you'll likely need to navigate up from your current  directory to be able to access the "utils" folder.
+An example of this could look like `import Toast from '../utils/toast';`
+ 2. Toast is a function which takes two arguments.
+The first is the string you would like displayed in the notification.
+If no text is provided, you will see an error notice in the browser console.
+The second argument is the type of notification you would like displayed, which dictates the color of the notification.
+The options for this are "success" (green), "error" (red), "warn" or "warning" (yellow), "info" or "default" (blue).
+If no second argument is passed, the notification will default to "info" and render a blue toast notification.
+An example of this could look like `Toast("Property Added!", "success");`

 ----
 ### Feature Branch